tag-nav/wolf_vision/README.md

     $ sudo make install  //optional in case you want to install wolf library

-**Set the WOLF environment**
+**Set the WOLF_ROOT environment variable**

-We need a platform-independent way to specify where are our configuration files.
+We need a platform-independent way to specify where is the WOLF project, so that code can locate relevant files at tun-time.
-For example, if we want to use YAML files for configuring sensors, `YAML::LoadFile(filename)` needs an absolute path to a `filename`
+For example, if we want to use YAML files for configuring sensors, `YAML::LoadFile(filename)` needs an absolute path to a `filename`.
+This name is platform-specific, and many times user-specific.

-__Solution:__
+Usually, these files are out of the WOLF project.
+But for testing purposes, some of these files exist within the WOLF directories.

+Proceed as follows:

-  1. To run from __Terminal__, you need to create an environment variable WOLF_ROOT pointing to where the wolf project is
+  1. To run from __Terminal__ (the default), you need to create an environment variable WOLF_ROOT pointing to where the wolf project is
      - Edit file ````~/.bashrc````, or ````~/.bash_profile````, and add these lines:

         ````